 Over the period 1990 to 2007-considered either as a single long difference or as stacked changes for 1990 to 2000 and 2000 to 2007-CZs that were more exposed to increased import competition from China experienced substantially larger reductions in manufacturing employment.
-Columns 1 to 4 of Table 4, based on Autor, Dorn and Hanson (2013), show that the decline in manufacturing jobs was largely accommodated by an increasing share of a CZ's working-age population that was unemployed or out of the labor force.
-Specifically, a 1,000 increase in a CZ's per-worker import exposure reduces the fraction of the working age population employed in manufacturing and non-manufacturing, respectively, by -0.60 and -0.18 percentage points (the latter of which is not significant), and raises the fraction unemployed and out of the labor force by 0.22 and 0.55 percentage points.36 Autor, Dorn, Hanson (2013) further document that this finding holds for workers at all education levels.
-For workers with less than a college education, increased trade exposure also predicts significant reductions in CZ employment in non-manufacturing industries, suggesting the presence of negative local demand spillovers.
+Columns 1 to 4 of Table 4, based on Autor et al. (2013a,b), show that the decline in manufacturing jobs was largely accommodated by an increasing share of a CZ's working-age population that was unemployed or out of the labor force.
+Specifically, a \$1,000 increase in a CZ's per-worker import exposure reduces the fraction of the working age population employed in manufacturing and nonmanufacturing, respectively, by -0.60 and -0.18 percentage points (the latter of which is not significant), and raises the fraction of unemployed and out of the labor force by 0.22 and 0.55 percentage points.28 Autor et al. (2013a,b) further document that this finding holds for workers at all education levels.
+For workers with less than a college education, increased trade exposure also predicts significant reductions in CZ employment in nonmanufacturing industries, suggesting the presence of negative local demand spillovers.

-Column 5 of Table 4 further shows that import competition has very modest effects on the size of the working-age population in CZs.
-Tracing individual workers over time, Autor, Dorn, Hanson and Song (2014) confirm that there is little geographic migration in response to the trade shock.37
+Column 5 of Table 4 further shows that import competition has modest effects on the size of the working-age population in CZs.
+Tracing individual workers over time, Autor et al. (2014) confirm that there is little geographic migration in response to the trade shock.29

 Thus, the industry-level impacts of Chinese import competition seen in Table 3 are equally visible within local labor markets.
-Contrary to the canonical understanding of U.S. labor markets as fluid and flexible, trade-induced manufacturing declines in CZs are not, over the course of a decade, largely offset by sectoral reallocation or labor mobility.
+Contrary to the canonical understanding of US labor markets as fluid and flexible, trade-induced manufacturing declines in CZs are not, over the course of a decade, largely offset by sectoral reallocation or labor mobility.
 Instead, overall CZ employment-to-population rates fall at least one-for-one with the decline in manufacturing employment, and generally by slightly more.
 These results run counter to a precept of general equilibrium trade theory that the local employment effect of sectoral demand shocks should be short-lived, as the forces of wage and price arbitrage and labor mobility dissipate these shocks nationally.
-In the limit, trade-induced shocks to local manufacturing employment should affect the allocation of labor across sectors but should have no measurable impact on employment rates in directly impacted CZs relative to the national labor market.
-That this neoclassical prediction does not appear to hold even approximately over the span of a decade suggests that the labor market impacts of trade shocks are likely to be amplified by slow and incomplete adjustment: rather than modestly reducing wage levels among low-skill workers nationally, these shocks catalyze significant falls in employment rates within trade-impacted local labor markets.38